 See: Housing and the Human Rights Code (English only) and the Commission's tenants' rights information.

 I asked the superintendent to speak to my neighbour about the way he harasses me because I am a lesbian, but the super says it is none of his business.
 Does my landlord have any responsibility to help me?

 Yes.
 The landlord and his or her agents have a responsibility to protect you from harassment based on Code grounds.

 It is illegal for a landlord, agent of the landlord or another occupant of the building to harass a resident on the basis of any of the prohibited grounds of discrimination.
 If one resident is subjecting another resident to discriminatory harassment, it is the landlord’s responsibility to take reasonable steps to ensure that the harassment stops.
-If he/she does not take steps to stop the harassment, he/she could be subject to a human rights application.
+If they do not take steps to stop the harassment, they could be subject to a human rights application.

 The Centre for Equality Rights in Accommodation has a range of materials on housing and human rights.
 See The Human Rights Code and Rental Housing web seminar on their web site.

 For information about general landlord and tenant issues that are not related to human rights see the web sites of organizations such as the Advocacy Centre for Tenants Ontario and the Landlord and Tenant Board of Ontario.
 Also see the web site of the Federation of Metro Tenants’ Associations.
 Although the Federation only provide service in the GTA there are helpful documents on the site for tenants.